 Please read and discuss this letter with your child and save this letter as a reference.

-My best wishes for an exciting, educational, and enriching fifth grade year!
+My best wishes for an exciting, educational, and enriching sixth grade year!